postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ## Sharing and persisting data

 When you edit global, collection, and environment variables in Postman, you will see __Current Value__, __Persist__, and __Reset__ options for individual variables and for all variables.
-These allow you to control what happens within your local instance of Postman, independently of how the data is synced with anyone sharing your requests, collections, and environments.
+These allow you to control what happens within your local instance of Postman, independently of how the data is synced with anyone sharing your workspace, requests, collections, and environments.

 ![Persist Variables](https://assets.postman.com/postman-docs/persist-var.jpg)